grimme-lab/mctc-lib/doc/format-pdb.md

 END
 ```

-## Extensions

-No extension implemented to the original format.

-## Missing Features
+## Limitations

 The following features are currently not supported:

-- Support for multiple file PDB input is not available
+- Multiple model/file PDB input (only first model is read)
-- Fractional side occupation is currently not supported
-  all optional sides count as full atoms
+- Fractional site occupancy (all alternative locations are treated as full atoms)
-- Cell information is not preserved, PDB input is always handled molecular
+- Cell information (CRYST1 record) is not preserved; PDB input is always handled as molecular
+- Anisotropic displacement parameters (ANISOU records)

 @Note Feel free to contribute support for missing features
       or bring missing features to our attention by opening an issue.